 Some of the raw ingredients can be difficult to find and very expensive at some stores when not sold in bulk so if this is the case for you then you can use them in their non-raw form and still make a really tasty vegan mousse.
 I used Green & Black brand cocoa powder, nutmeg rather than cardamom, and a hazelnut flavored extract.
 The result... completely INCREDIBLE!
 I was expecting a strong avocado flavor but once blended all that remained of the avocado was its creaminess.
 The cocoa is so strong that it covers up what you expect to be a sweet guacamole flavor and leaves an exquisite and insanely rich chocolate creation.
 I had a lot left over and I was weary of how the mixture would react to sitting in the fridge for a day.
 It probably would have been fine but just to be safe I split the remainder into four small glass Pyrex dishes and put them in the freezer so that I could have a serving each night for the rest of the week.
 The next night I put a container in the fridge for a bit then had it after dinner.
 It was so amazing frozen, just like ice cream.
 I'm already planning out creative ideas for my next batch like maybe a spicy chile chocolate flavor.

 In addition to its severe chocolaty goodness this moose only took me about 15 min to make.
-If you can get over the initial ick factor of the avocado you will definitely shock yourself with how great this this dish turns out.
+Don't let the avocado freak you out.
+It works perfectly.

 I've always dreamed of opening a shop filled with beautiful clothes and objects both old and new but with my outlandish (or as I like to call it; unique) taste it always felt like an unreasonable goal.
 Well, last Friday I discovered that the place I have always dreamed of creating already exists on Mississippi Avenue in Portland and it is called Flutter.
 I knew the second I walked in that I would be there for a while.